Netherlands Field School: Culture, Identity, and Migration

 - Tuition and fees at the University of Guelph for 1.0 credits

-- The Netheralnds Field School fee: approximately $1900 (includes 15 nights accommodations in hostels plus field trips in Amsterdam and the Hague.
-Amount is subject to change based on fluctuating exchange rate.
+- The Netheralnds Field School fee: approximately $2,650 (includes accommodations in hostels, field trips in Amsterdam and the Hague, in-country travel, and $600 allocated for food.
+Amount is subject to change based on fluctuating exchange rate.)

 - Mandatory travel health and emergency insurance through the company Guard Me ($1.65 / day)